 Vertigo itself is merely a symptom of many different conditions of both the ear and the central nervous system.
-Therefore, any vertigo symptoms list is going to be describing what vertigo feels like and then listing associated symptoms that can help to indicate the underlying cause.
+Therefore, any vertigo symptoms list is going to describe what vertigo feels like and then list its associated symptoms.

 That is what we are going to do today.
-We are going to provide a symptoms list that will help you to understand what vertigo is and may be able to help you identify what is at the source of your problem.
-Then we will present a natural therapy that has gotten to the underlying cause of vertigo for many patients, thereby providing some much-needed relief.
+We are going to provide a symptoms list that will help you understand what vertigo is.
+In addition, it can help you identify what is at the source of your problem.
+Then we will present a natural therapy that addresses the underlying cause of vertigo for many patients, thereby providing some much-needed relief.

 Vertigo Symptoms and Underlying Conditions

 We are going to start with a description of what vertigo is and then outline some accompanying symptoms of the conditions that may be at the root of vertigo.